Should I Get a Small Business Loan? Pros and Cons (2026)

 • Repayment pressure.
 Monthly payments are mandatory, regardless of your cash flow.
 Missing them can hurt your credit and lead to penalties.

-• Collateral or personal guarantee.
-Some loans require business assets or a personal guarantee, putting your property or credit at risk.
+• Collateral risks.
+Some loans require collateral or a personal guarantee.

 • Strict eligibility requirements.
 Bank loans and SBA programs often require high credit scores, detailed documentation, and a proven business model.